Website under construction! Stay tuned!

 RoboSub 2024 Strategy & Goals

-This is a block of text.
-Double-click this text to edit it.Similar to last year, ARVP will be deploying Arctos for RoboSub 2024.
+Similar to last year, ARVP will be deploying Arctos for RoboSub 2024.
 However, the team’s goals now include attempts at all competition tasks - adding the dropper tasks, octagon task, and pinger usage to our scope.
-To achieve these newfound objectives, ARVP will spend the majority of the year making improvements to our sensor fusion and torpedo system, then add a new claw design and pinger system.
-Since these task are relatively small, the majority of the team’s focus shall be put towards testing and verification.
+To achieve these newfound objectives, ARVP spent the majority of the year making improvements to our sensor fusion, motion planner, mission planner, torpedo system, and claw mechanism.
+A small portion of the team also worked on brand new external batteries and a pinger system.
+Since these tasks were relatively light, a key focus was cementing testing and verification into our processes.
 With hundreds of hours of pool time, ARVP intends to arrive at competition entirely confident of our capabilities.

 linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram